-The MySQL Enterprise Monitor Agent can also be configured to collect detailed information about the queries executed on your server, including the row counts and performance times for executing each query.
-You can correlate the detailed query data with the graphical information to identify which queries were executing when you experienced a particularly high load, index or other issue.
-The query data is supported by a system called Query Analyzer, and the data can be presented in different ways depending on your needs.
+The MySQL Enterprise Monitor Agent can also collect detailed information about database queries, including the row counts and performance times for executing each query.
+You can correlate the detailed query data with the graph information to identify which queries were executing when you experienced an issue.
+A system called Query Analyzer presents the query data in various ways.